Table of Contents

 4. Outdated Content

-This is one of the most common occurrences in copywriting.
+Outdated content is likely one of the major problems with your web content strategy.
+It’s also one of the most common occurrences in copywriting.
 Especially in this digital era, the boom of blogging websites and informative online platforms.

 Most new writers like to “fake it until they make it”.
 This more or less means they completely mimic an article without updating the content.
 This pit of wasted time shows new bits of content.
 Sure the copy may be more appealing, or there could be more photos.